-- D. Design buildings to allow streets to receive sufficient sunlight to maintain healthy trees along these corridors. - E. Provide the maximum sidewalk width feasible to allow for larger canopy, and consider opportunities for double rows of trees. - F. Include additional locations for trees on both private and public property, right-of-way and medians wherever feasible.
+- D. Design buildings to allow streets to receive sufficient sunlight to maintain healthy trees along these corridors. - E. Provide the maximum sidewalk width feasible to allow for larger canopy, and consider opportunities for double rows of trees. - F. Include additional locations for trees on both private and public property wherever feasible.